 If a ride has a red sticker with a cross through it, though, that means it failed inspection and can’t take on riders until the matter is fixed.
 If you see a carnival attempting to put people on rides with this sticker, file a complaint with the state immediately (and, of course, alert whoever is sponsoring the event).

 How to file a complaint

-You'll need to fill in details about the company, including its name, full address, telephone number and the name of the rep you dealt with.
-The second page also has space to briefly detail your complaint.
-(Be sure to fill out both sides.)
+You’ll need to fill in details about the company, including its name, full address, telephone number and the name of the rep you dealt with and attach a brief summary of allegations.

 From there, you can mail the form to LARA (its address is at the top).
-You'll get a receipt of your complaint within 30 days, according the LARA website.
-After that, there's an investigation.
-If that proves "laws or rules may have been violated," LARA notes, a formal complaint gets filed (you'll receive a copy of that).
+You’ll get a receipt of your complaint within 30 days, according the LARA website.
+After that, there’s an investigation to determine if that proves “laws or rules may have been violated.”

 To learn more about this process, contact LARA at 517-241-9202 or download its PDF citizen’s guide to filing a complaint.

 Again, Michigan’s standards are pretty tough.
 But what if something’s just not sitting right with you – or you’re simply curious about an operator’s credentials?

 That’s also something you can find on the Michigan LARA website amusement – there’s a portion of the site dedicated to verifying a license, registration or permit.
 You can search by name, license number if you have it, or by license type or location.

 You can browse additional information in the website’s Licensing Services section.

 SaferParks.org is full of excellent information about how to make rides safer for young children, rules for kids and vulnerable adults to follow when they are riding, and stats on ride-related injuries.